rakvat/transform-social.org/content/texte/pandemie.md

 Catchphrases: Und überhaupt - was ist das eigentlich für ein Scheißsystem, bei dem wegen nem Virus eine Wirtschaftskrise droht?|That way, each community can decide about their balence between freedom and security and define for themselves the meaning solidarity in times of pandemic.

-*Der Inhalt wurde in zwei Schreibstilen als zwei getrennte Texte verfasst, um mehr Leuten Zugang zu dazu ermöglichen.*
+*Der Inhalt wurde in zwei Schreibstilen als zwei getrennte Texte verfasst, um mehr Leuten Zugang zu ermöglichen.*

 <a href="/documents/pandemic.pdf">Zum Runterladen und Verteilen</a>